medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 The license is supplied as a JWT text string in a text file.
 This will need to be copied into your application.
 The self-service evaluation licenses have a three-month expiry date from the time of creation.
 However you can generate a new license at any time.

-## Install the Signature SDK
+## Install the Signature Library

-Regardless of your Windows system being 32 or 64 bit, to get started we recommend installing the 32-bit Signature SDK:
+Regardless of your Windows system being 32 or 64 bit, to get started we recommend installing the 32-bit Signature Library:
 **Wacom-Signature-SDK-x86-vXX.msi**

 This will help later when opening html samples in Internet Explore because by default the 32-bit version is launched.
 The conflict from mixing 32/64 bit applications and components is a common support issue.

-Run the installer with default options to install the components in:
+Run the installer with default options to install the library in:
 C:\Program Files (x86)\Common Files\WacomGSS

+The Signature Library consists of:
+* COM DLLs
+* licensing DLLs
+* support DLLs
+* language translations

 ----
 ## Sample Code